kedacore/keda-docs/content/docs/2.6/scalers/azure-app-insights.md

 - `activeDirectoryClientIdFromEnv` - Name of the environment variable that contains the Id of the Active Directory application.
 (Optional)
 - `activeDirectoryClientPasswordFromEnv` - Name of the environment variable that contains the Active Directory client password.
 (Optional)
-- `appIdFromEnv` - Name of the environment variable that contains the Application Insights Id.
+- `applicationInsightsIdFromEnv` - Name of the environment variable that contains the Application Insights Id.
 (Optional)
 - `tenantIdFromEnv` - Name of the environment variable that contains the Id of the tenant that contains the Application Insights instance.
 (Optional)

 ### Authentication Parameters